 That’s not something you can ignore.
 To keep buyers engaged and help them find exactly what they’re looking for (and make the sale) you need to add inventory transparency directly to your Where-to-Buy pages.
 There are some awesome software products out there that will allow you to show which dealers carry which products and even if they’re in stock at the time of their search.
 That leads to increased customer engagement, satisfaction, and the potential for them to come back to you for even more of their needs.

 Measuring Performance and Capturing Leads.

 Do you have a list of all the potential customers that come from a customer clicking on your Where-to-Buy pages?
-Most Where-to-Buy pages give just the dealer phone number and location… and end it there.
+Most Where-to-Buy pages give just the dealer’s phone number and location… and end it there.

-That means there’s zero opportunity for you to attribute to you and your company.
+That means there’s zero opportunity for you to attribute to yourself and your company.
 When leads reach out to your dealers, what stops them from offering and selling a competing product in your market?
 As it stands, nothing.

-According to HubSpot, more than half of all marketers consider a lead generation to be their #1 challenge, and building materials manufacturers have a unique opportunity in this regard.
+According to HubSpot, more than half of all marketers consider lead generation to be their #1 challenge, and building materials manufacturers have a unique opportunity in this regard.